Unruptured brain aneurysm

 Studies have shown a strong link to family history (2).
 If an immediate family member has suffered an aneurysm, you are 4 times more likely to have one as well.
 The genetic link is not completely understood and studies are underway to determine if there is a pattern of inheritance.
 The most important inherited conditions associated with aneurysms include Ehlers-Danlos IV, Marfans syndrome, neurofibromatosis NF1, and polycystic kidney disease.
-For those with a strong family history, we recommend a screening test (CT or MR angiogram).
+For those with a strong family history of aneurysm in two or more blood relatives, we recommend a screening test with a CT or MR angiogram.

 Who is affected?

-Approximately 5% of the population may have or develop an aneurysm; of those, 20% have multiple aneurysms.
-Unruptured aneurysms are more common (2.7 million per year) than ruptured (20,000 per year) (1).
-However, 85% of aneurysms are not diagnosed until after they rupture.
+About 2 to 3% of Americans may have or develop an aneurysm; of those, 15% have multiple aneurysms.
+Unruptured aneurysms are more common than ruptured (1).
+However, 85% of aneurysms are not diagnosed until after they bleed.
 Aneurysms are usually diagnosed between ages 35 to 60 and are more common in women.

 Should the aneurysm be treated?

 Deciding how, or even if, to treat an unruptured aneurysm involves weighing the risks of rupture versus the risks of treatment.
 In general, surgical craniotomy carries a higher risk of brain disability in cognition and memory, especially for people over age 65.
 But endovascular procedures have a higher risk of aneurysm recurrence.
 Listed are general pros and cons to discuss with your neurosurgeon:

 - No risk from intervention